gabrieltang712/practical-machine-learning/README.md

 # practical-machine-learning

-A collection of hands-on machine learning projects focused on implementing and analyzing core algorithms from scratch and with scientific Python tools.
+A collection of hands-on machine learning projects focused on implementing and analyzing core algorithms using scientific Python tools.

 The repository explores different learning paradigms through practical experiments in clustering, regression, and classification, with an emphasis on data analysis, visualization, optimization, and model evaluation.

 ---

+## Projects

 ### Unsupervised Learning
 Implementation and exploration of unsupervised learning techniques for discovering hidden structures in data.